holos-aafc/Holos/H.Content/Documentation/Training/Holos_4_Training_Guide.md

 <br>

-9. Now add harvest data to each of the mixed hay crops.
-You will need to select each **mixed hay** crop and add the harvest data to that specific crop.
-So select the first mixed hay crop (2021) and then:
+9. Now add harvest data to each of the tame mixed crops.
+You will need to select each **tame mixed** crop and add the harvest data to that specific crop.
+So select the first tame mixed crop (2021) and then:
     * Go under the **Harvest Tab** and click **Add Harvest Data** button to create a new harvest.
     * Select a Harvest date of "August 31, 2021", assuming the harvest is done on the same day every year.
     * Select **Mid** for **Forage growth stage**.
     * Enter **5** as the total number of bales.
     * Enter **500** as the **Wet bale weight**.

-10. Repeat the above steps (step 9) for the second mixed hay crop.
+10. Repeat the above steps (step 9) for the second tame mixed crop.

-If the hay field is harvested more than once, the “Add Harvest/Grazing Date” button can be used to add subsequent harvests.
+If the tame mixed field is harvested more than once, the “Add Harvest Date” button can be used to add subsequent harvests.

 <div style="page-break-after: always"></div>